wp-plugins/dynamic-widgets/trunk/readme.txt

 * Now a button 'Create dump' appears a bit below.
 * Click that button.
 * Save the text file.
+* Remember where you saved it.

+= I have found a bug!
+Now what? =

+Please file a [bugreport](http://www.qurl.nl/bugreport/).
+Please note the procedure how to create a dump in the previous answer.
+After you've filed the report, I'll get back to you asap.

 = How do I completely remove Dynamic Widgets? =